Insights

 3. Appropriate use cases: Any domain where a missed visual detail can lead to material error.
 These include financial analysis, medical imaging, and legal document review.

-4. Resource requirements: High-end GPU, significant memory allocation.
+4. Resource requirements: High-end GPU, large memory allocation.
 Highest accuracy, highest infrastructure cost.

 1. Components: Vision-Language Model + Text embedder + Multimodal LLM